 Note: Winners are typically contacted near the end of April and prizes are announced at the Polygon Banquet each spring.

 Who can enter?

 University of Wisconsin College of Engineering students holding sophomore, junior or senior academic status at the time of the submission deadline.
 These students should have satisfied more than 32 credits of coursework, not including AP credits.
-(Students in Biological Systems Engineering are not eligible for the contest; freshmen enrolled in the College of Engineering should submit to the Steuber Prize for Excellence in First-Year Writing.)
+(Students in Biological Systems Engineering are not eligible for the contest; freshmen enrolled in the College of Engineering submit to the Steuber Prize for Excellence in First-Year Writing.)

 What should I submit?

 Each contestant is allowed one entry, of which he or she must be the sole author.
 If outside sources are used, they must be cited using a proper style such as APA, IEEE, or MLA.
 The author must submit three separately stapled copies of the entry that are attached via clamp or paper clip to the contest entry form.
 The author’s name must appear only on the entry form, available for download here or from the Technical Communication Program, Room 2107 Mechanical Engineering Building.
 The author’s name must be left off all submitted entry copies.

 Entries submitted without an appropriately completed entry form will not be accepted.